Using Python with Panther

 If the interpreter isn't available at design time, the editor allows saving Python code anyway—without performing syntax validation.

-⚠️ Important for Internationalization: If your script includes characters outside the standard ASCII range (code points > 127), you should escape them within string literals using Unicode escape sequences (e.g., \u00E9 for é).
-This ensures the script remains portable across different encodings and platforms.
+⚠️ Important for Internationalization: If your script contains only a few international characters outside the standard ASCII range (code points > 127), you should escape them within string literals using Unicode escape sequences (e.g., \u00E9 for é).
+This ensures the script remains readable and portable across different encodings and platforms, regardless of how the editor displays those characters.

 Alternatively, you can save the full Python code in a separate UTF-8 encoded file and embed a single line in the Panther screen to import it: